Late onset decreased milk supply

 • Often the baby’s latch is not as good as it could be.
 The mother may or may not have sore nipples because of the less than good latch but often she overcomes the sore nipples because the baby receives good flow at the breast.
 These are the mothers who were told years ago “It’s normal to have sore nipples but you won’t have any more pain after three weeks”.
 Years ago?
 When I first started the breastfeeding clinic, mothers were almost universally told this from what I could ascertain, at least from what the mothers coming to the clinic were telling me.

 And why would the baby’s latch not be as good as it could be?
 Because of 1.
 How the baby goes to the breast and positioning and latching the baby on the breast 2.
-Use of artificial nipples such as bottles and nipple shields 3.
+Use of artificial nipples such as bottles and nipple shields and more than occasional use of pacifiers (A baby who is really breastfeeding well should not need a pacifier, and the introduction of the pacifier may be an early sign of late onset decreased milk supply.
+And as a result of the use of the pacifier the milk supply decreases even more) 3.
 The baby has a tongue tie.
 Some tongue ties are obvious, but many tongue ties are more subtle and require an evaluation that goes farther than just looking, but includes feeling under the baby’s tongue as well and knowing what to feel for.
 Unfortunately, few health professionals, including lactation consultants, know how to evaluate whether or not the baby has a tongue tie.
 Even if a tongue tie is released, it is often only partially released and/or has re-attached.
 4. The mother has had a decrease in her milk supply.
 Late onset decreased milk supply is common.
 And when the milk flow slows, the baby tends to slip down on the nipple and the latch is even worse, so that decreased milk supply itself can lead to more decrease.
 And click these links Really good drinking with English text, Twelve day old nibbling, English Text, “Borderline” drinking for video clips showing babies drinking well at the breast, or not.
 Watch the videos, read the texts and then watch the videos again.
 Following the Protocol manage Breastmilk intake may change things so he does gain well.

 • The mother has been feeding the baby on one breast at each feeding, without offering the other breast.
-It used to be usual, when mothers were breastfeeding, to automatically offer the other breast.
+It used to be usual, when mothers were breastfeeding, to automatically offer the other breast as the baby started to fall asleep on the first breast.
 In the past few years, mothers have been advised to feed the baby on just one breast at a feeding, even to offer the same breast only for several feedings at a time (“block feeding”).
-But if the baby is not drinking, the baby is not getting the hindmilk because the baby is not getting any milk.
+But if the baby is not drinking (see the videos mentioned in the previous paragraph), the baby is not getting the hindmilk because the baby is not getting any milk.
 And the result of feeding on just one side to follow a rule?
 A decrease in the milk supply.

-• Other medications may decrease the milk supply.
+• Some medications may decrease the milk supply.
 It is obvious that bromocriptine (Parlodel) and cabergoline (Dostinex) should not be used in breastfeeding mothers.
 The two drugs are supposed to turn off milk supply.
 But imagine that in Eastern Europe and in Greece and probably some other countries they are used to prevent postpartum engorgement (the treatment for postpartum engorgement is to prevent it by getting the baby breastfeeding well) and for mastitis (no words can describe how ridiculous this approach to treating mastitis is).
-Oral antihistamines, especially the older ones, also decrease the milk supply, based on multiple reports from breastfeeding mothers.
+Oral antihistamines, especially the older ones, also decrease the milk supply, based on multiple reports from breastfeeding mothers, though there is no study that ever showed this.
 It is possible that pseudoephedrine can also decrease the milk supply.
 Both antihistamines and pseudoephedrine can be found in over the counter cold and allergy medicines.
 Bupropion (Wellbutrin) an antidepressant unlike most other antidepressants may decrease the milk supply, but we don’t know for sure.

 • Can postpartum depression, exhaustion, mother’s diet affect milk supply?
 Everyone seems to believe it, and it could very well be true, I don’t know, but there is no good evidence for these factors.